 The good old days growing up

-to swop cartridge games with them - back then there was no way to simply copy games and the internet was still in its infancy.
+Growing up I used to play all the old-school classics on my Nintendo cartridge based console.
+I remember riding to me friends houses so oftento swop cartridge games with them – back then there was no way to simply copy games and the internet was still in its infancy.
 It was all done by word-of-mouth and physically getting your hands on a game cartridge.
-Getting Super Mario World was probably one of my all time favourite memories looking back - I traded 4 of my game cartridges for that including a 100 games-in-1 cartridge but it was totally worth it.
+Getting Super Mario World was probably one of my all time favourite memories looking back – I traded 4 of my game cartridges for that including a 100 games-in-1 cartridge but it was totally worth it.
 My excitement lasted forever as I replayed it over and over (learning the secret to warping from world 4 to 10 helped).

 I leveled-up after that onto a ZX-spectrum which had a tape drive for loading games (I couldn’t afford the disk drive).
 I could at least copy the tape cassette games from your buddy now.
 But the copy quality would seriously affect whether you could load the game or not.
 Loading a game took a good few minutes as it slowly created a pixelated image with moving lines in the background while loading on your TV.
 I remember trying to tune my old tape recorder countless times when a game wouldn’t load properly.
 I mean being able to load Double Dragon on your ZX spectrum and play it for free when I’d spent so much of my pocket money in the arcade shop down the street, was an amazing feeling to a 12 year old.